 Considerably worse Worse Neither Improved Improved considerably 0% 0% 0% 67% 33% 2.
-I feel more confident i n treating patients a s a result of this mo dule Strongly disagree Disagree Neither Agree Strongly agree 0% 0% 16% 56% 28% 0% 3.
-Do you think that you Very unlikely 28% Very likely 3.
-Do you think that you u will continue to use e your new skills in t he future?
-3. Do you think that you Very unlikely u will continue to use Unlikely 0% e your new skills in t Neither 0% he future?
-Likely Verylikely 3.
-Do you think that you Very unlikely 0% u will continue to use Unlikely 0% e your new skills in t Neither 0% he future?
-Likely Verylikely
+I feel more confident i n treating patients a s a result of this mo dule Strongly disagree Disagree Neither Agree Strongly agree 0% 0% 16% 56% 28% 3.
+Do you think that you will continue to use e your new skills in t he future?
+28% Very likely 83% 3.
+Do you think that you Very unlikely i will continue to use Unlikely 0% e your new skills in t Neither 0% he future?
+Likely Very likely Do you think that you Very unlikely 0% i will continue to use Unlikely 0% e your new skills in t Neither 0% he future?
+Likely Very likely

-- promotion through the APCA newsletter and on their website; - over 350 cancer organizations, hospitals and hospices in collaboration with AORTIC; - promotion to ecancer's registered users; - social media marketing campaign.
+- promotion through the APCA newsletter and on their website; - over 350 cancer organizations, hospitals and hospices in collaboration with AORTIC; - > promotion to ecancer's registered users; - social media marketing campaign.